-As a vocational education training course assessment is competency based.
+Assessment involves completion of a portfolio of activities and a practical project for each module.
+Activities assess understanding of key concepts covered in the module and support development of 21st century skills.
+As a vocational education training course, assessment is competency-based.
 Students learn through a variety of activities including discussions, team activities, multi-media activities, presentations and creative learning tasks.
-A portfolio of student work is submitted for assessment upon completion of each module.

-English 11ENG
+English